Blumlaut/EasyAdmin-docs/docs/index.md

 EasyAdmin is a feature-rich and highly customisable Administration Suite for FiveM and RedM Servers.

-In this Wiki we explain how to Configure, use and Customize EasyAdmin to your liking, and how to expand EasyAdmin with custom features.
+In these Docs we explain how to Configure, use and Customize EasyAdmin to your liking, and how to expand EasyAdmin with custom features.

 ## Features